bhavya2521/Find_The_DIfference_DIPS/Readme.txt

 Langugage - Python3
 GUI - Tkinter
-Input: 2 Almost similar images of same dimensions
+The program takes 2 Almost similar images of same dimensions and marks the differences between them and displays them.